 24. Are most DNS queries handled by a root server?

-No, almost all of the queries received by root servers result in a referral response which tells the recursive name server where next to ask its question.
-Recursive DNS resolvers also cache records received from root servers and will answer queries from their cache if possible.
+No, most are handled by recursive resolvers without any interaction with a root server from data they already have in their caches.
+A recursive resolver only interacts with a root server if the it does not have the answer in its cache.
+Almost all of the queries received by root servers result in a referral response which tells the recursive name server where next to ask its question.

 25. Are administration of the root zone and service provisioning of the root zone the same thing?